mosearc/ParallelProgramming/README.md

 The folder contain the c codes and some python scripts to simplify and automatize the data elaboration and procurement.
 Inside each folder there is a "Data" folder containing all related data: *_processed.csv contains the data for Transposition and Check symmetry; *_processed_SpeeEff.csv, if present, collects data related to Speedup, Efficiency and Scaling.
 In some folders there is: a "Charts" folder with all the graphs, a "Scaling" and a "Speedup&Efficiency" folder that contain the performance data and graphs of it
-In mpiBlock folder we can find the algorithms that divide the matrix in block, sent the blocks among processes that transpose it and sends back to the root process
+In mpiBlock folder we can find the algorithms that divide the matrix in block, sent the blocks among processors that transpose it and sends back to the root process

 ## Requirements